Yoshimaster96/EggFlutter/README.md

-# Superstar Editor YI
+# EggFlutter

-Superstar Editor YI is an open-source level editor for Yoshi's Island.
-(SMA3 not supported)
+EggFlutter is an open-source level editor for SNES Yoshi's Island.
+SMA3 is not supported.

+This program requires a US version 1.0 Yoshi's Island ROM, which you must obtain on your own.